 Vitamin E is one of the essential fat-soluble vitamins for the human body.
-It is mainly known for its role as an antioxidant , but its importance goes much further.
-In this article, we will explore in depth the benefits and properties of vitamin E, how it works as an antioxidant, and how you can ensure you get enough of this vitamin in your daily diet.
+It is primarily known for its role as an antioxidant , but its importance goes far beyond that.
+In this article, we will explore in depth the benefits and properties of vitamin E, how it works as an antioxidant, and how you can make sure you get enough of this vitamin in your daily diet.

 What is Vitamin E?